secshd

 Specifies whether secshd should print $ROOTDIR/etc/motd when a user logs in interactively.
 (On some systems it is also printed by the shell, $ROOTDIR/etc/profile, or equivalent.)
 The default is yes.

-Specifies the key types that will be accepted for public key authentication as a list of comma-separated patterns.
-Alternately if the specified value begins with a + character, then the specified key types will be appended to the default set instead of replacing them.
-If the specified value begins with a - character, then the specified key types (including wildcards) will be removed from the default set instead of replacing them.
+Specifies the signature algorithms that will be accepted for public key authentication as a list of comma-separated patterns.
+Alternately if the specified list begins with a + character, then the specified algorithms will be appended to the default set instead of replacing them.
+If the specified list begins with a - character, then the specified algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified algorithms will be placed at the head of the default set.
 The default for this option is:

 ssh-ed25519-cert-v01@openssh.com,